manasa-arun/python/content/en/Tips/how-to-remove-specific-substings-from-a-set-of-strings-in-python.md

 ---

-title: "how to remove specific substring from a set of strings in python"
+title: "how to remove specific substring from a set of strings in Python"
-description: " Best and easy methods how to remove specific substring from a set of strings in python"
+description: " Best and easy methods how to remove specific substring from a set of strings in Python"
 date: "2022-05-20T10:07:05+09:00"
 draft: false
 link: "remove substring from string"